-Mixed Use: The development of a tract of land or building with two or more different uses such as but not limited to residential, office, retail, public, or institutional, often designed in a more compact urban form and resulting in reduced traffic impacts to those stand alone uses.
+"Mixed-Use" means the development of land or buildings with two or more different uses, such as but not limited to residential, office, retail, public, or institutional, often designed in a more compact urban form and resulting in reduced traffic impacts to those standalone uses.

-Native Plant: A plant that naturally occurs in an area, is adapted to the local climate, and was not introduced by man to the area.
+"Native Plant" means a plant that naturally occurs in an area, is adapted to the local climate, and was not introduced by man to the area.